mainpixel/infra-customsetups/readme.md

 - sudo ./install.sh lnmp5:    Nginx, MySQL5.6, PHP5.6
 - sudo ./install.sh mongo:    MongoDB
 - sudo ./install.sh vagrant:  Laravel 5.3, PHP 7
+- sudo ./install.sh whatsapp: Switch vagrant to PHP 5 for WhatsApp support (online in combination with Vagrant installer!)

 ## Just for dev!
 This installer is written for easy setup a dev server.
 To prevent devers against abstacles Mongo, MySQL and other services aren't secured so users can access it from anywhere.